JNPRAutomate/northstar_SDN_controller_automation/README.md

 ```

 The script [**put_nodes_in_maintenance.py**](put_nodes_in_maintenance.py) makes rest calls to Northstar to put the nodes defined in [**variables.yml**](variables.yml) file into maintenance mode.
+During a maintenance event, the selected elements are considered logically down, and the system reroutes the LSPs around those elements during the maintenance period.
+After the maintenance event is completed, delegated and PCE-initiated LSPs are reverted back to optimal paths.

 Usage:
 ```
 python put_nodes_in_maintenance.py